 Yes.
-Once you have a professional corporation in place please notify the FAM for your department who will work with the RHA to facilitate the required information.
-You will need to complete new banking forms and initial the name change on the first page of your contract.
+Once you have a professional corporation in place, please notify the Finance and Administration Manager (FAM) for your department who will facilitate the required changes.
+You will need to complete new banking forms and initial the changes in your contract.

 3. Does the ACFP allow for work to be completed outside of the province of Saskatchewan?

-Clinical services can only be paid for when completed for residents/beneficiaries of Saskatchewan within the meaning of The Saskatchewan Medical Care Act.
+Clinical services can only be paid for when completed for residents/beneficiaries of Saskatchewan within the meaning of The Saskatchewan Medical Care Insurance Act.
 Academic services may at times be provided outside the province if it has been clearly identified within the ACFP deliverables and is for activities that are deemed to produce results that are of primary benefit to the CoM and/or the university (e.g., member of multi-province task force).
 It does not cover volunteer work.
-All out of province work must be approved by the U/DH in advance of the work being completed.
+All out-of-province work must be approved by the PH in advance of the work being completed.
 A copy of this approval must accompany the monthly invoice or the associated hours will not be paid.

 5. Do I get vacation time?

-MDs engaged through an ACFP contract may purchase the services of their current clinical staff or choose to hire their own staff.
-MDs may also choose to cover their own “general office expenses” or purchase them from the college.
+Medical Faculty (MF) engaged through an ACFP contract may purchase the services of onsite clinical staff or hire their own.
+MF may also choose to cover their own “general office expenses” or, if available, purchase them from the college or SHA.

 General office expenses are purchased as a package and the standard amount of $8000 is charged to cover a multitude of general office expenses such as, but not limited to, desk phones, faxes, printers, postage, couriers, paper and other sundry office expenses.
 This was deemed a reasonable amount when averaging expenses of this nature and is intended to reduce the amount of administrative minutia that could come from highly individualized overhead.

-Clinical staff salaries vary from one person to another, e.g., position, rate of pay and benefit costs).
+Clinical staff salaries vary from one person to another (i.e. position, rate of pay and benefit costs).
 A standardized amount of $31,737/year was identified to cover the salary and employment costs for half-time clinical clerical assistance.
-MDs will have varying preferences for the amount of clinical clerical assistance they desire and will be charged overhead accordingly, e.g., if the MD has requested fulltime clinical assistance the related overhead charge will be $63,474 (2 times $31,737).
+MF will have varying preferences for the amount of clinical clerical assistance they desire and will be charged overhead accordingly, e.g., if the MF has requested full-time clinical assistance the related overhead charge will be $63,474 (2 times $31,737).

 Other related items are:

-- The PBO and EMR are a cost recovery service that are billed for separately from overhead.
+- The PBO and EMR are cost recovery services that are billed for separately from overhead.

 - Lease agreements are not included in the overhead charges.
-They are paid to the RHA at a current rate of $30/square foot
+They are paid to the SHA at a current rate of $30/square foot

 8. What if I would like more than a half-time clinical support?

-See Question 7 - If you wish to pursue this option, please contact the FAM in your department.
+See previous question.
+If you wish to pursue this option, please contact the FAM in your department.

 9. What is the process with respect to overhead invoicing and payment?

 There are numerous ways to handle overhead invoicing and payments.
 You will receive an invoice directly from your department for the overhead costs.
-The frequency of this invoice can be determined between yourself and the FAM in your department.
+The frequency of this invoice can be determined between yourself and the FAM or department contact.
 Invoices can be sent and paid no more frequently than monthly and no less frequently than quarterly.
-You can pay the overhead invoice either by providing cheque or credit card.
-Check with your FAM as to the frequency of invoicing and the method used and in your department.
+Check with your FAM as to the frequency of invoicing and the method used in your department.
+You can pay the overhead invoice either by cheque or credit card.

-13. If I am on an ACFP contract am I required to fully participate in on-call?MDs on an ACFP are required to fully participate in providing on-call service in accordance with the call rotation(s) required of members of the department as determined by the U/DH.
-The scheduling of the call coverage responsibilities for the MD are arranged equitably and collaboratively among the contracted MDs, other members of the department and the U/DH.
+MF on an ACFP are required to fully participate in providing 52 weeks of on-call service in accordance with the call rotation(s) of the department as determined by the PH.
+The scheduling of call coverage responsibilities is arranged equitably and collaboratively among the medical faculty in the department and the PH.

 ACFP payment rates are set based on full on-call participation.
-In special circumstances the U/DH may agree to waive the on call requirement and the ACFP rate would be reduced to reflect the decreased level of service provided.
-Please note stipends for on call service are in addition to the ACFP contract and are paid quarterly by the RHA.
+In special circumstances the PH may agree to waive the on call requirement and the ACFP rate would be reduced to reflect this decreased level of service.
+Please note stipends for on-call service are in addition to the ACFP contract and are paid quarterly by the SHA.

 The ACFP benchmarks represent the 40th (Level 1) and 60th (Level 2) percentiles of both the Saskatchewan Fee-For-Service rates and the mean compensation rates of the western provinces.
-Benchmark rates will be reviewed regularly, although a timeline for review has not yet been established.
-ACFP rates are subject to SMA increases.
+Benchmark rates will be reviewed regularly, although a timeline for review has not been established.
+ACFP rates are subject to provincially negotiated fee adjustments.

 Your level specified in your contract remains the same for the length of the contract period.

-15. Why is my ACFP contract for 3 years and my ISA only for 1 year?
+13. Why is my ACFP contract for 3 years and my ISA only for 1 year?
+(New August 2018)

-All in-province insured clinical services must take place within the 44 weeks of a full-time contract.
-Some uninsured services (e.g. WCB) may take place outside of the 44 weeks, and payments may be retained by the MD.
+All in-province insured clinical services must take place within the 44 weeks of a full-time ACFP contract.
+Some uninsured services (e.g. WCB) may take place outside of the 44 weeks, and payments may be retained by the MF.
 Certain payments, such as for reviews, performing as an examiner, honorariums, etc., can also occur outside of the contracted 44 weeks.
-An MD with significant third party contracts may request a reduced FTE within the ACFP to ensure they are able to meet their contract deliverables.
-A request to work a reduced FTE must be approved by the U/DH, the CoM and the SHA.
+A MF with significant third party contracts may request an ACFP contract at less than a full-time FTE.
+A request to work a reduced FTE must be pre-approved in writing by the PH, the CoM and the SHA.
 Also see Change Process questions.

 ISAs are developed based on current FFS billing practices for each specialty group.
 Shadow billing within an ACFP contract utilizes the same codes as a FFS physician in that specialty.
 If there are codes you feel do not reflect your work and wish to present additional codes for consideration, this can be brought forward as an application to the SMA’s Tariff Committee.

 You are responsible to meet the identified deliverables within your contract.
-If issues challenge this significantly then please discuss this with the U/DH as soon as possible.
+If issues challenge this significantly then please discuss this with the PH as soon as possible.

-22. The ISA measures quantitative values, such as clinical volumes and time spent teaching.
-How will quality of academic and clinical service be measured?
+17. The ISA measures quantitative values, such as clinical volumes and time spent teaching.
+How will quality of academic and clinical service be assessed?

-23. Are no-shows or last minute cancellations counted for within my clinical service numbers?
+18. Are no-shows or last minute cancellations accounted for within my clinical service numbers?